qideng-math/qideng-math.github.io/_pages/about.md

 Teaching
 ---
+* Course Director \& Instructor: Statistical Methods in Health Studies II at York University, Summer 2026.

+* Course Director \& Instructor: Statistical Methods in Health Studies II, Winter 2026.

-* Mathematics for Health Studies at York University, Fall 2025.
+* Course Director \& Instructor: Mathematics for Health Studies at York University, Fall 2025.

-* Stability Theory at Nanjing University of Science and Technology, Spring 2020.
+* Instructor: Stability Theory at Nanjing University of Science and Technology, Spring 2020.

-* Dynamical System at Nanjing University of Science and Technology, Fall 2018.
+* Instructor: Dynamical System at Nanjing University of Science and Technology, Fall 2018.

 ---
 Visitors to this page come from: